|

 I have retained "enriched" and "impoverished" because

 they have become the standard jargon of developmental neurology.
-This usage
+"Enriched" means simply a condition of more

-of mind and experience.
 Synaptic connections that accumulate during a

-lifetime in weightlessness might swamp the logical, symbol-manipulating
+lifetime in weightlessness might swamp the symbol-manipulating

 maladaptive in a work-for-wages terrestrial milieu.
 "Young children